Best Therapy For Drug Addiction And Principles Of Effective Drug Addiction Treatment

 12 Step Facilitation Therapy

-Addiction rehab center offers the 12-Step facilitation therapy strives to promote continued abstinence by engaging people in recovery with 12-Step peer support groups.
-Most meetings are hosted by several different 12-Step fellowships varieties, including Narcotics Anonymous (NA) and Alcoholics Anonymous (AA).
+Addiction rehab center offers 12-Step facilitation therapy and strives to promote continued abstinence by engaging people in recovery with 12-Step peer support groups.
+Most meetings are hosted by several different 12-Step fellowship varieties, including Narcotics Anonymous (NA) and Alcoholics Anonymous (AA).

 These programs are centered around a few specific ideas.
 These ideas include that an addict must admit they have no control over their addiction, they must surrender to a higher power, and they must regularly attend support group meetings.